Local Development Environment Setup

 You can click on Visit Dashboard link on the top-left corner to view the progress of the build and deploy step.

-Once the image is deployed, you can go the benches list and you will find a new bench there.
+Once the image is deployed, you can go the bench list and you will find a new bench there.
 This was created using the Deploy Candidate.
 Now, you can go ahead and create as many sites you want.
 You can do this either via the dashboad or the desk.

 Resolving issues